Skip to Main Content

 • Databases are available to currently-enrolled VU students and faculty and staff.

 • If you need an item that says it's available in print only, off-campus students can request it and we will scan/email it to you.
-Use your ILLiad account to request the item.
+Use your library account to request the item.

 If you come across an article you need for your research, and the Library does not provide full-text access to it in print or electronic format, request it through Interlibrary Loan.
-We have tutorials available for you to learn how to use your Interlibrary Loan account.
+We have tutorials available for you to learn how to use Interlibrary Loan.

 CONTINUE...